Tuesday, June 20, 2017 | 8 a.m.-4:30 p.m.

 The American Institute for Economic Research (AIER), Econ Illinois and the St. Louis Fed offer the program, which has content aligned to national standards and the latest teaching methods.

-When you complete all three days of the program and online work, you will leave with:
+When you complete the online work prior to the program and complete all three days of the program and online work, you will leave with:

 Breakfast, lunch, and validated parking will be provided each day.